-The Ragwitch, Garth Nix.
+The Ragwitch, Garth Nix

-How to Fake A Moon Landing, Daryl Cunningham.
+How to Fake A Moon Landing, Daryl Cunningham

 Anyway, this particular volume was about debunking common science myths and denialism, including rejection of evolution and climate change, the thoroughly discredited vaccine-autism link, and of course, that we didn’t actually go to the moon.
 This book was accessible and straightforward, and does a great job of explaining what people who believe these (extremely common) science myths believe, and the surface-level logic of the beliefs.
-I’ve gotten up to Advanced Science Communication 501 level, so I’m looking for material that focuses on how to change minds and not be threatening, and the psychology of conspiracy theories.
+I’ve gotten up to Advanced Science Communication 501 level, so I’m looking for material that focuses on how to change minds and not be threatening, or the psychology of conspiracy theories.
 But that wasn’t the intent of the book, nor should have been.
 All it could have added without becoming something it wasn’t trying to be would have been a little more explicit teaching on critical thinking.
 This was a blast (especially for an impulse snag at the library).
 Scientists, read and take note – this is how you make science communication fun, and these are the misconceptions you’re up against.
-Genres: graphic “novel”, nonfiction.
-Rating: 3/3.

-Manga Much Ado About Nothing, William Shakespeare (words), Emma Vieceli (pictures).
+Manga Much Ado About Nothing, William Shakespeare (words), Emma Vieceli (pictures)

 I love Much Ado.
 I see myself so strongly in Beatrice, and I’m a sucker for a good miscommunication comedy.
-I’m frustrated by characters not talking in dramas (see my reviews of Outlander), but comedic miscommunication is freakin’ gold.
-I think I’ve seen more versions of the show on stage and screen than any other Shakespeare work (with Romeo and Juliet rolling into second, best as I can estimate).
+I’m frustrated by characters not talking to each other in dramas (see my reviews of Outlander), but comedic miscommunication is freakin’ gold.
+I think I’ve seen more versions of the show on stage and screen than any other Shakespeare work.
 I adore this play and everything about it (except for the casual misogyny and also Claudio, but who really likes Claudio anyway).
 Unless you are a die-hard manga and/or Shakespeare fan, go watch one of the movie versions or see it on stage (it’s pretty reliably a winner in the theater) instead of reading this.
 I found it difficult to tell some of the male characters apart in the drawings (the ladies all had noticeably different dresses but the dudes all had the same suit and hair), and some of the famously snappy dialogue lacked the zing a talented actor provides.
 But manga nerds and Shake-spear-carriers (see what i did there), dive right in!
-Genres: graphic novel, drama.
-Rating: 2/3.

 Best American Science and Nature Writing 2015, many authors, ed.
-Rebecca Skloot.
+Rebecca Skloot